Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Experiments

 \subsection{Datasets}

-The proposed model is evaluated on three real-world datasets from various domains with different sparsities: \textit{MovieLens100K}, \textit{MovieLens1M} \cite{DBLP:journals/tiis/HarperK16}, and \textit{last.fm} (lastfm360k). \textit{MovieLens100K} and \textit{MovieLens1M} are user-movie datasets collected from the \textit{MovieLens} website, where these two datasets provide 100 thousand and 1 million user-movie interactions, respectively, as well as the user metadata (gender and age group) and movie genres.
-The \textit{last.fm} data is collected from Last.fm website, which contains the music listening records of 360 thousand users and the gender and age of users.
-In order to be consistent with the implicit feedback setting, we keep those with ratings no less than four (out of five) as positive feedback and treat all other ratings as missing entries for all datasets.
+The proposed model is evaluated on three real-world datasets from various domains with different sparsities: \textit{MovieLens100K}~\footnote{\href{https://grouplens.org/datasets/movielens/100k/}{https://grouplens.org/datasets/movielens/100k/}}, \textit{MovieLens1M}~\footnote{\href{https://grouplens.org/datasets/movielens/1m/}{https://grouplens.org/datasets/movielens/1m/}} \cite{DBLP:journals/tiis/HarperK16}, and \textit{FM-reduced}~\footnote{\href{http://ocelma.net/MusicRecommendationDataset/lastfm-360K.html}{http://ocelma.net/MusicRecommendationDataset/lastfm-360K.html}}. \textit{MovieLens100K} and \textit{MovieLens1M} are user-movie datasets collected from the \textit{MovieLens} website.
+These two datasets provide $100$ thousand and $1$ million user-movie interactions, respectively, with the user metadata (gender and age group) and movie genres.
+The \textit{FM-reduced} dataset is collected from the last.fm website, which contains the music listening records of $360$ thousand users along with the gender and age of users.
+The original version of this dataset is too large to run the majority of previously developed fairness-aware algorithms, as it would take a huge consumption both in time and space.
+In order to make the experiments able to be conducted on all baselines, we reduce the size of the dataset by first randomly selecting 25,000 users.
+Under the implicit feedback setting, we keep those ratings no less than four (out of five) as positive feedback and treat all other ratings as missing entries for all datasets.
 To filter noisy data, we only keep the users with at least ten ratings and the items at least with five ratings.
-We adopt the age division strategy from the MovieLens datasets for splitting the users into 7 different age groups and the movies into 18 different genres in all of our experiments.
-For the all the datasets, we also group the items into 5 different groups based on their popularity.
-The data statistics after preprocessing are shown in Table \ref{tab:data_statistics}.

-For each user, we hold the 70\% of interactions in the user interaction record as the training set and use the next 10\% of interactions as the validation set for hyper-parameter tuning.
-The remaining 20\% constitutes the test set for reporting model performance.
-The execution of all the models is carried out five times independently, and we report the average results.
+We adopt the age group strategy of the MovieLens dataset to split users into $7$ different age groups and the movies into $18$ different genres in all experiments.
+For all the datasets, we also group the items into $5$ different groups based on their popularity.
+For each user, we randomly split $70\%$, $10\%$, $20\%$ of the rated items as the training set, validation set, and testing set, respectively.
+The statistics for the datasets after preprocessing are shown in Table \ref{tab:data_statistics}.